The Vermont Statutes Online

 (b) It shall be an unfair labor practice for a labor organization or its agents:

-(1)(A) To restrain or coerce employees in the exercise of the rights guaranteed in section 1503 of this title.
-However this subdivision shall not impair the right of a labor organization to prescribe its own rules with respect to the acquisition or retention of membership therein; or
+(1)(A) To restrain or coerce employees in the exercise of the rights guaranteed in section 1503 of this chapter.
+However this subdivision shall not impair the right of a labor organization to prescribe its own rules with respect to the acquisition or retention of membership in the labor organization.

 (B) To restrain or coerce an employer in the selection of representatives for the purposes of collective bargaining or adjustment of grievances.